 (d) Nitrification-denitrification processes combined with the gaseous emissions of NOx, N2O and N2.

 114. These pathways are influenced by a complex of controlling factors, including the availability and form of N sources, climate, soil and geomorphological/hydrological conditions and management.
-Pathway-specific measures have to consider pathway-specific controlling factors (Hatfield and Follett, 2008; Bittman and others, 2014; UNEP, 2013).
+Pathway-specific measures have to consider pathway-specific controlling factors (Hatfield and Follett, 2008; Bittman and others, 2014; UNECE, 2013).

 Box III.1 Metrics for assessing the effectiveness of integrated sustainable nitrogen management.

-One of the core purposes of integrated sustainable nitrogen management in agriculture is to decrease N losses to the environment to protect human health, ecosystems, climate and other aspects of economy and sustainability, while ensuring adequate crop and animal production (Principle 1).
+One of the core purposes of integrated sustainable nitrogen management in agriculture is to decrease N losses to the environment to protect human health, ecosystems, climate and other aspects of economy and sustainability, while ensuring adequate crop and animal production (principle 1).

 Indicators to reflect this principle have been proposed by the European Union Nitrogen Expert Panel (Oenema and others, 2015), with a focus on Nitrogen Use Efficiency (NUE):